Independence Peak

 The peak was originally named Dreispitz by a joint Russian–German team who discovered it in 1928, but failed to climb it due to deep snow and avalanche danger.
 The first ascent was made in 1954 by a Russian team led by A. Ugarov.
 After World War II, Dreispitz was renamed Revolution Peak (Қуллаи Инқилоб, Qullai Inkilob), and in July 2006 it was given its current name.

+Accidents

+British Climbers Simon Spencer-Jones (26) and Ian Hatcher (26) disappeared in 2005, attempting to summit Peak Revolution via the Fenchenko Glacier with the University of Bristol Climbing Club.
+They departed base camp on 13 July and did not return at the planned date of 18 July.
+Two helicopters assisted in a ground and air search but no bodies were found, it is thought both climbers were killed as a result of 3 ft of snow that fell over 48 hours.